Waqt Hamara Hai: Soundtrack

 The music of the film was composed Nadeem-Shravan and the lyrics were penned by Sameer.
-The soundtrack was released in 1993 on Audio Cassette and Audio CD in Tips Music and also released in serengetic sirrico Madein U.K. under licensed from tips music which consists of 7 songs.
-The full album is recorded by Asha Bhosle, Mohammed Aziz, Kumar Sanu, Udit Narayan, Vinod Rathod, Alka Yagnik, Kavita Krishnamurthy, Mitali Choudhary and Anupam Kher.
+The soundtrack was released in 1993 on Audio Cassette and Audio CD in Tips Music and also released in Serengeti Sirocco made in U.K. under license from Tips Music which consists of 7 songs.
+The full album is recorded by Asha Bhosle, Mohammed Aziz, Kumar Sanu, Udit Narayan, Vinod Rathod, Alka Yagnik, Kavita Krishnamurthy, Sudesh Bhosle, Mitali Choudhary and Anupam Kher.